greenm01/ec4x/docs/ec4x_specs.md

 | SLD2      | 6   |          |
 | SLD3+     | 7+  |          |

-The maxium SLD level is SLD5.
+The maximum SLD level is SLD5.

 # 3.0 Construction